MrSaighnal/ORSO/README.md

 ORSO is usefull for pentester and bug hunter, it provides a number of way to attack the target.

+---

+## FAQ

+- **I find a lot of domains, but many of them are offline.
+Why?**
+    - ORSO can reach out the history of a domain, an implementation to verify if a host is up will be implemented soon.
+I advice to check on archive.org the obtained domain, in order to get more information about your target.

 ## To do

 - Implementing Search Engine gathering
+- Check if discovered subdomaina are up
+- Time machine function
 - Finding new sources
 - Removing email address